Dietary Supplements

 Lung cancer and dietary supplements

-Benefits of dietary supplements for lung cancer patients
+Benefits of dietary supplements for people with lung cancer

 - Probiotics, such as Lactobacillus acidophilus, which may improve digestion and immune health

-- Omega-3 fatty acids, such as found in fish oil, to potentially help reduce inflammation and enhance immunity
+- Omega-3 fatty acids, such as fish oil, potentially help reduce inflammation and enhance immunity

-Patients should discuss with their doctor before taking any dietary supplements as some may interfere with treatment and/or cause unsafe side effects.
-Patients should also talk to their doctor about any other medications (prescription and over-the-counter), herbal remedies, and any existing supplements they are taking, as well as any other health conditions.6
+Talk to your doctor before taking any dietary supplements since some may interfere with treatment and/or cause unsafe side effects.
+You should also talk to your doctor about any other medications, herbal remedies, and any existing supplements they are taking, as well as any other health conditions.6

 Finding your individualized plan

-Research suggests that diet is responsible for approximately 30% of all cancers, and many studies suggest that diet plays a contributing role in the risk of lung cancer.
-In particular, low concentrations of antioxidants, including vitamins A, C, and E, have been associated with the development of lung cancer.
+Research suggests that diet is responsible for roughly 30 percent of all cancers, and many studies suggest that diet plays a contributing role in the risk of lung cancer.
+In particular, low concentrations of antioxidants, including vitamins A, C, and E, have been linked to the development of lung cancer.
 A diet rich in fruits and vegetables has been linked to a decreased risk of cancer.7

 What the research shows